kieubo90/Supercell_Challenge/README.md

 # Supercell_Challenge

+At the moment the Makefile compiler only work with Macos and Linux.
-PLease unzip the file and type make in terminal.
+PLease unzip the file.
+Open the terminal or iterm: Then go to the directory that store the Supercell_Challenge files and type **make**.

 The purpose of the game are to avoid the rock and collect the coins.
 Then go to the black hole and win.